 Carry out an inspection

 Carry out a review of all of your items so you can ensure that they are in the same condition as when you packed them.
-If you’ve used a reliable, safe movers, this shouldn’t be a problem.
+If you’ve used reliable, safe movers, this shouldn’t be a problem.
 However, should anything have been accidentally damaged along the way, you will need to notify them as soon as possible.

 Register kids at school

 If it wasn’t possible to register your child at a new school prior to the move, then do so now.
 You should have done some research about the nearby schools before your move so you’ve got a good idea of the school you’d like your child to attend.
 However, if you have yet to do this, begin by doing some research.
-Ask around your neighborhood for recommendations, or do some research online to gets better understanding of the best school for your child.
+Ask around your neighborhood for recommendations, or do some research online to get better understanding of the best school for your child.

 Child proof/pet proof your new home

 Once you’re a bit more settled in, do a quick examination of the new property.
 As well as checking the security and safety of the home, childproof it and pet proof it where you can.
 Also, don’t forget to allow time for younger members of the family and your pets to settle in properly.
 Give them plenty of attention, make sure they have familiar objects and toys and get them into a regular routine as soon as you can.

 If you’re in a new area, it is likely you’re going to have to do some registering of your details.
 First, register your vehicle with the DMV office; it is possible that you might also need to update your licence so check this as well.
 In addition, let utility companies know you’ve changed address or sign up with new ones and arrange reconnections, and If you are in a new state then register to vote.